dnbaker/bonsai/README.md

 ================

-We modified [khash](https://github.com/attractivechaos/klib) for our primary database, borrowed and modified code from [Kraken](https://github.com/DerrickWood/kraken) for XOR masking, kmer encoding, taxonomy tree building and querying, and classification.
+We modified [khash](https://github.com/attractivechaos/klib) for our primary database, borrowed and modified code from [Kraken](https://github.com/DerrickWood/kraken) for kmer encoding, taxonomy tree building and querying, and classification.

 We used a [custom allocator from StackOverflow](http://stackoverflow.com/questions/12942548/making-stdvector-allocate-aligned-memory)